mnov88/gdpred/content/Articles/Article 92.md

 ---
 title: "Article 92"
  subtitle: "Exercise of the delegation"
 tags:
   - article
+type: "article"
 ---
 ## Exercise of the delegation